jcar/jcar/README.md

 ## When I’m Not Working

 You’ll find me:
+- Spending time with my kids, exploring outdoors, playings games, being silly together
 - Fishing remote creeks from and backwaters from a fully-rigged kayak
 - Backpacking through wild Texas and Colorado trails
-- Competing in just about anything - discgolf, paintball, fishing, boxing, Texas 42
+- Competing in just about anything - discgolf, chess, paintball, fishing, boxing, Texas 42
 - Cooking over fire, reading science fiction, or training my Brittany pup

 ---

 ## Closing Thought

 I believe in fierce clarity, deep thinking, good people, and meaningful work.
-My job is to clear the path so we can build something exceptional—together.
+My job is to clear the path so we can build something exceptional together.

 Let’s get after it.

-## 📫 Let's Connect!
+## Let's Connect!

 I'm always interested in connecting with fellow developers and collaborating on interesting projects!